Skip to main content

 There are a variety of symptoms that could indicate a Link Noise issue:

-• Scrolling (Waterfalling) keypads
+• Scrolling ("Reverse Waterfalling") keypads

 • Unresponsive devices on the QS link